2025 in review.

 [Completed] Do something substantial and new every year that provides new perspective or deeper practice.

 After almost a decade of not submitting a substantial pull request at work, I’ve been back in the mix since joining Imprint.
 I’ve submitted a solid handful of real pull requests that implement production features, and have used Claude Code widely in their creation.
-I’ve missed this a lot.
+I’ve missed this a lot, and have learned a bunch about developing software with LLMs.

 [In progress] 20+ folks who I’ve managed or meaningfully supported move into VPE or CTO roles at 50+ person or $100M+ valuation companies.